Mexican Americans: Immigration and segregation

-Immigration hubs are popular destinations for Latino immigrants.
-These segregated areas have historically served the purpose of allowing immigrants to become comfortable in the United States, accumulate wealth, and eventually leave.
+Historically, immigrants first settled in immigration hubs, where immigrants of similar background settle after they first arrive to the United States.
+Although they are segregated from the general population, hubs have helped many immigrants to acclimate to the United States, learn English, accumulate wealth, and once they are established, move into mainstream society.

 This model of immigration and residential segregation, explained above, is the model which has historically been accurate in describing the experiences of Latino immigrants.
 However, the patterns of immigration seen today no longer follows this model.
 This old model is termed the standard spatial assimilation model.
 More contemporary models are the polarization model and the diffusion model: The spatial assimilation model posits that as immigrants would live within this country's borders, they would simultaneously become more comfortable in their new surroundings, their socioeconomic status would rise, and their ability to speak English would increase.
 The combination of these changes would allow for the immigrant to move out of the barrio and into the dominant society.
 This type of assimilation reflects the experiences of immigrants of the early twentieth century.

 Polarization model suggests that the immigration of non-black minorities into the United States further separates blacks and whites, as though the new immigrants are a buffer between them.
 This creates a hierarchy in which blacks are at the bottom, whites are at the top, and other groups fill the middle.
-In other words, the polarization model posits that Asians and Latinos are less segregated than their African-American peers because white American society would rather live closer to Asians or Latinos than African-Americans.
+In other words, the polarization model posits that Asians and Hispanics are less segregated than their African-American peers because white American society would rather live closer to Asians or Latinos than African-Americans.

 The diffusion model has also been suggested as a way of describing the immigrant's experience within the United States.
 This model is rooted in the belief that as time passes, more and more immigrants enter the country.
 This model suggests that as the United States becomes more populated with a more diverse set of peoples, stereotypes and discriminatory practices will decrease, as awareness and acceptance increase.
 The diffusion model predicts that new immigrants will break down old patterns of discrimination and prejudice, as one becomes more and more comfortable with the more diverse neighborhoods that are created through the influx of immigrants.
-Applying this model to the experiences of Mexican Americans forces one to see Mexican American immigrants as positive additions to the "American melting pot," in which as more additions are made to the pot, the more equal and accepting society will become.
+Applying this model to the experiences of Mexican Americans forces one to see Mexican American immigrants as positive additions to the "American melting pot", in which as more additions are made to the pot, the more equal and accepting society will become.